pyx-industries/pyx-identity-resolver/documentation/docs/introduction/personas.md

-- A recycling plant that received an EV battery for recycling and requires access to bill-of-materials and disassembly instructions that are not normnally public information.
+- A recycling plant that received an EV battery for recycling and requires access to bill-of-materials and disassembly instructions that are not normally public information.
 - A competent authority such as a customs agency that requires access to value or compliance data for goods clearance that is not normally public.